yaturner/myWeatherPanel/README.md

 this should result in output something like this

-    Cloning into 'wethaerPanel'...
+    Cloning into 'myWeatherPanel'...
 	remote: Enumerating objects: 111, done.
 	remote: Counting objects: 100% (111/111), done.
 	remote: Compressing objects: 100% (73/73), done.
 	remote: Total 111 (delta 48), reused 93 (delta 34), pack-reused 0
 	Receiving objects: 100% (111/111), 2.07 MiB | 3.36 MiB/s, done.
 	Resolving deltas: 100% (48/48), done.
-and create the directory weatherPanel
+and create the directory myWeatherPanel

 #### Git and Install the hzeller Library
 I strongly recommend going to the hzellers github web page and reading through the documentation, it is full of useful information on how to configure and use LED panels in general and with the hzellers library.